cristiandonosoc/rothko/examples/tetris/README.md

 - Formated the file to permit a "linked-list" of headers.
 - Correctly exported a set of meshes and read it back.

+## Day 13: Better scene serialization format.
+### (~1.5 hours)

+- Modified the format to make it more easily auditable with a hex editor, make it more easy to debug.
+- Added initial texture serialization support (still not working).